Category

 I’m not suggesting that we don’t play a key role in our own healthy weight, but I am saying that we can’t be long-game successful until we first understand what we’re dealing with.

 Big Fast-Food needs to evolve into selling good nutritious food.
-But nothing will really change if you and I insist on change You and I can vote with our feet.
+But nothing will change You and I can vote with our feet.
 Chick-fil-A currently leads the way with their exceptional salads (hold the dressing).

 Eliminate fast-food from your life.
 We can create a counter-force to the lure of fast-food by making it a habit to not use their product.